portfolio-performance/portfolio-help/docs/en/concepts/PP-terminology.md

 - Ex-dividend date: shareholders who owned their shares at least one full business day before the ex-dividend date will be entitled to receive a dividend.
 Sometimes also called the ex-date (see above).

-- Expected # quotes: given the nature and frequency of a security and the calendar in use, PP calculates the expected number of quotes for the time period between the Date of last and first historical quote.
+- Expected # quotes: given the nature and frequency of a security and the calendar in use, Portfolio Performance calculates the expected number of quotes for the time period between the Date of last and first historical quote.
 Weekend and holidays are taken into account.

 - Fees: Costs imposed by a service provider or intermediary for facilitating a transaction.